Self-expansion model: Principles

+Motivation

+One of the underlying themes of self-expansion is that individuals have a very basic motive to self-expand.
 Self-expansion is the desire to enhance an individual's potential efficacy.
 Motivational models often refer to self-efficacy as one's belief that they are competent and can achieve specific goals.
 Within the self-expansion model, potential efficacy is used instead, as it only refers to obtaining resources that will make goal attainment possible.
 Achievement of this goal is a secondary concern.
+Some researchers also believe that the motivation for self-expansion is partly rooted in social approval and acceptance.

 However, the motivation to self-expand still does influence attraction to others for a potential close relationship.
-Aron and Aron suggest that our attraction is broken down into two components based on Rotter's value-expectancy approach.
+Aron and Aron suggest that our attraction is broken down into two components based on a value-expectancy approach.